collet-instruments/MIDI2USB-Converter/README.md

 - **MIDI 2.0 Note On**: Velocity 32768 (50% intensity)
   → **MIDI 1.0**: `90 3C 40` (Velocity 64, precision reduced)

+## ⚠️ Caution

+- The IN/OUT terminals of this product are **TRS MIDI Type-A only**.
+Do not use other types of cables.
+- Make sure not to confuse IN and OUT connections.
+Incorrect wiring may cause reverse current and damage your equipment.
+- This product is designed for **USB Type-C 5V power supply only**.
+Do not apply any other voltage.
+- The product may be damaged by static electricity.
+Please handle with proper ESD precautions.
+- Modifications or improper soldering may cause malfunction or accidents.
+- Do not use in environments with high temperature, high humidity, direct sunlight, or condensation.
+- Compatibility with all MIDI devices is **not guaranteed**.

+## 📜 Disclaimer

+- This product is provided for **electronic hobby, educational, and research purposes**.
+- It is **not a consumer-ready product** and has **not been certified** under any safety standards or regulations (such as **PSE, Radio Act certification, CE, UL**, etc.).
+- By purchasing and using this product, you agree to the following terms:

+### Use at Your Own Risk
+- We accept no responsibility for any damage to equipment, personal injury, fire, data loss, or any other loss or accident resulting from the use of this product.

+### Limitations of Use
+- Do not use this product in industrial equipment, medical devices, safety systems, or any other applications where human life or property may be at risk.
+- Continuous long-term operation or use under heavy loads is not intended.

+### Modification and Connections
+- We are not responsible for any malfunction or damage caused by modification of this product or connection to unintended devices.

+### Returns and Warranty
+- If a manufacturing defect is confirmed, we will provide a replacement or refund.
+- No other warranties or guarantees are offered.

+## ⚙️ Modification and Collaboration

+- This product is provided as **open hardware**.
+  You are free to modify, reuse, or build upon the circuit and firmware.
+  However, **we cannot guarantee the operation or safety of modified versions**.

+- We welcome contributions from developers and users who wish to improve the design.
+  Please feel free to share feedback, modifications, or enhancement ideas.

 ## 🛠️ Build Requirements